StefanInfoTech/Tutorial/README.md

 ______________________
 ## What is Binary?
-**Binary** - a number system that revolves around the number 2 rather than 10
+**Binary** - a number system that revolves around the number 2 rather than 10.
+It is most popularly used among computingand computing based technology due to its simplicity.

 A binary number represents a bit.
 A bit only has 2 values, on or off.
 1 for on and 0 for off.

 ![Binary Image](https://www.onlinemathlearning.com/image-files/binary-to-decimal.png)

-*Binary* uses 2 digits.
+**Binary** uses 2 digits.
 1 and 0.
 To count in Binary the number 1 would go in the first ones place and look like 000001 to count to the number 2, the 1 moves to the second place as such: 000010
 _______________

 ### Addition In Binary